dotnet/docs-maui/docs/migration/multi-project-to-single-project.md

 > - Copy resources from the Xamarin.Forms app to the .NET MAUI app.
 > - Compile and test your app.

-To simplify the upgrade process, you should create a new .NET MAUI app of the same name as your Xamarin.Forms app, and then copy in your code and configuration.
+To simplify the upgrade process, you should create a new .NET MAUI app of the same name as your Xamarin.Forms app, and then copy in your code, configuration, and resources.
 This is the approach outlined below.

 ## Update your Xamarin.Forms app